manucho007/Angularfire-practice/README.md

 # 2019 Updated and new projects

-* Firebase Authentication w/ Angular 7
+* Firebase Authentication with Angular 7
 * Angular Universal SSR with Firebase
+* Realtime Presence with Firebase

 ## List of projects with Angular 4, 5, 6 and Firestore